dlt-hub/vibe-hub/api_name/api_name-docs.md

     Here’s a nice prompt for you to start:

     ```prompt
-    Please generate a REST API Source for API Name API, as specified in @api_name-docs.yaml
+    Please generate a REST API Source for API-Name API, as specified in @api_name-docs.yaml
-    Start with endpoints "members" and "organization_invitations" and skip incremental loading for now.
+    Start with endpoints "campaign_member" and "contact" and skip incremental loading for now.
     Place the code in api_name_pipeline.py and name the pipeline api_name_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.